niplav/site/two_people_on_a_planet.md

 Of course, this strategy is only one of infinitely many that will result in the two people deterministically meeting after a linear amount of time.
-Other such algorithms include meeting at any specific point on the planet (such as the starting position of one particular person, or 0°N, 0°E etc. TODO: Find out whether this is written correctly).
-However, the proposed strategy is different from these.
+Other such algorithms include meeting at any specific point on the planet (such as the starting position of one particular person, or 0°0′N 0°0′E etc. However, the proposed strategy is different from these.

 First of all, it is not person-specific: Both people follow the same strategy, and still manage to meet each other deterministically in